 Voting is always by showing hands except of voting for elections which is done by secret ballot if there is more than one candidate.

 General Assembly decides in voting by simple majority.

 General Assembly decides on the statutes and its changes and can approve different, official documents and rules, as well as it can form different committees according to its needs, who are reporting to GA once a year.

-The President, the General Secretary, and the third member of the Executive comitte (Excom) are the positions within the Excom, and are elected by General Assembly.
+The President, three Vice Presidents, the General Secretary, and two members of the Executive comitte (Excom) are the positions within the Excom, and are elected by General Assembly.

 Excom can appoint its members to different directing positions depending on the needs of its activities.

 The mandate of the members of Excom is 4 years, and same members can be reelected.